Spentine/Spentris/docs.md

     - *contains the base `Stacker` class*
   - `stackerObjects.js`
     - *contains important `Stacker` objects like `BoardMino`s and `PieceMino`s
-  - `standardRules.js`
-    - *contains all the functions to power a standard block stacker game*
-    - *basically the heart of everything*
   - `util.js`
     - *contains utilities (like functions or constants) that are not dependent on any other file*
 - `interaction`